Collecting Memories

 Gavel

-These small, compact, hardwood hammers are designed to gain the attention of crowds.
-They are commonly used by auctioneers, judges, and at public meetings to demand control.
+These small hardwood hammers are designed to gain the attention of crowds.
+They are commonly used by auctioneers, judges, and at large meetings.

 Source